Salthill sits just southwest of Galway city centre, wrapped around a two-kilometre promenade that looks straight out across Galway Bay.

-what to do in salthill
+The best things to do in Salthill

 The first section of our guide tackles things to do in Salthill in Galway if you’d like to take things handy-ish (aside from the first activity in the list, that is!).